THuitema/Handwriting-Predictor/README.md

 # Handwriting-Predictor
-Handwriting is predicted using a convolutional neural network model.
+**GOAL:** predict handwriting using a convolutional neural network model.

 ![picture of numbers with predictions](images/predictDigits1.png)
 ## Description